tinglinn/speech-probing/README.md

 # speech-probing

 This repository is a code base for probing audio transformers, specifically Wav2vec 2.0, for linguistic understanding.
+We use two probing tasks: 1) POS tagging, and 2) named entity recognition.

 # set-up